John Herdman: Canada men's national soccer team

-In 2021, he guided the team up the FIFA World Rankings from 72nd to 40th, its highest position to date, to earn the team the honour of "Most Improved Side" of the year.
-On 10 February 2022, he improved Canada to 33rd in the FIFA World Rankings.
+In 2021, he guided the team up the FIFA World Rankings from 72nd to 40th, to earn the team the honour of "Most Improved Side" of the year.
+On 10 February 2022, the Canada men's team improved to 33rd in the FIFA World Rankings.
+During 2021-22, Herdman coached Canada to a record 17-game unbeaten streak.
+In the lead up to the 2022 FIFA World Cup, there were reports that Herdman single handedly secured private donations to fund training camp needs, including his staff.